Foundations of Black Hole Accretion Disk Theory: Selected Astrophysical Applications

-Little of what we have said so far has depended on whether the central compact object is a black hole or neutron star, provided only that the neutron star is compact enough to lie inside the inner radius of the disk $r_{in}$.
-In this case, its presence will not be noticed by the disk except through its gravity, which will be practically the same as for a black hole (an exception would be if the neutron star is strongly magnetized).
-However, this does {\em not} mean that accreting black hole and neutron star sources will be indistinguishable, as we have not yet addressed the question of what happens to energy advected past $r_{in}$.
-For optically thick, geometrically thin Shakura-Sunyaev disks, a significant fraction of the gravitational energy liberated by advection is radiated by the gas prior to it passing through $r_{in}$.
+Little of what we have said so far has depended on whether the central compact object is a black hole or neutron star, provided only that the neutron star is compact enough to lie inside the inner radius of the disk $r_{\mathrm{in}}$.
+In this case, its presence will not be noticed by the disk except through its gravity, which will be practically the same as for a black hole (an exception would be if the neutron star is strongly magnetized~\cite{harding_06}).
+However, this does \emph{not} mean that accreting black hole and neutron star sources will be indistinguishable, as we have not yet fully addressed the question of what happens to energy advected past $r_{\mathrm{in}}$.
+For optically thick, geometrically thin Shakura--Sunyaev disks (Section~\ref{section-Shakura-Sunyaev}), a significant fraction of the gravitational energy liberated by advection is radiated by the gas prior to it passing through $r_{\mathrm{in}}$.
 Thus, the total luminosity of thin disks will not depend sensitively on the nature of the central object.
-However, this is not the case for the ADAF solution described in \S \ref{subsection-ADAFs}; in this solution, much of the thermal energy gained by the gas from accretion is carried all the way in to the central object.
-Narayan and his collaborators \cite{narayan_95b,narayan_97,menou_99,garcia_01} have convincingly argued that this may allow observers to distinguish between black hole and neutron star sources.
+However, this is not the case for the ADAF solution (Section~\ref{section-ADAFs}), for which much of the thermal energy gained by the gas from accretion is carried all the way in to the central object.
+Narayan and his collaborators~\cite{narayan_95b,narayan_97,menou_99,garcia_01} have convincingly argued that this may allow observers to distinguish between black hole and neutron star sources.